geode-sdk/docs/handbook/vol1/chap1_4.md

 As you can see, the `CommentCell` class consists wholly of other nodes.
 It does not do any of its own rendering.
 The position of the nodes (relative to the parent `CommentCell`) is marked in parenthesis; one important thing to note about Cocos2d is that unlike some other game frameworks, **higher Y-coordinate means higher on screen**.

-?> Please note that for the sake of simplicity, the above image contains **lies** (regarding positioning and exactly which node's child something is).
+> :info: Please note that for the sake of simplicity, the above image contains **lies** (regarding positioning and exactly which node's child something is).

 ## Creating Nodes